Probabilistic construction of Toda conformal field theories: Introduction

 where the conformal weights are given by $\Delta_{\alpha_j}\coloneqq \ps{ \frac{\alpha_j}2, Q-\frac{\alpha_j}{2}}$. \item[3.
 (Weyl anomaly)] For appropriate $\varphi$ (more precisely $\varphi\in\bar{C}^1(\R^2)$: see notations in Section~\ref{section_background}) then

 where $S_L$ is the Liouville functional (with vanishing cosmological constant)

 and the central charge $\mathbf{c}_T$ is given by $\mathbf{c}_T= r+ 6 |Q|^2 $. \end{description} \end{theorem} The value of the central charge can be described explicitly in terms of the coupling constant $\gamma$ and the underlying Lie algebra.
-Indeed, by the classification of finite-dimensional and simple complex Lie algebra we know that $\mathfrak{g}$, which is simply-laced, is necessarily isomorphic to $\mathfrak{sl}_n$ for $n \geq 2$, $\mathfrak{so}_{2n}$ for $n \geq 4$, $E_6$, $E_7$ or $E_8$ for which the central charge is explicit: see \eqref{Weyl_norm} or \eqref{central_charge}.
-Our main statement can be understood as a rigorous definition of the correlation functions of TCFTs, but also of the law of the Toda field $\varphi$ (when we have fixed marked points $(\bm z, \bm \alpha)=(z_k,\alpha_k)_{1 \leq k \leq N}$ that satisfy the Seiberg bounds) by setting
+Indeed, finite-dimensional and simple complex Lie algebras are completely classified and belong (up to isomorphism) to finitely many families of Lie algebras (see Subsection~\ref{Lie_reminders}) for which the central charge is explicit: see \eqref{Weyl_norm} or \eqref{central_charge}.